-An intensive field or laboratory experience in exercise physiology, exercise leadership, or sport management.
+An intensive field or laboratory experience in exercise physiology, exercise leadership, sport management, biomechanics, or sport and exercise psychology.
 Emphasis will be on independent work and research experience, and assignments may include assisting with research projects and collecting pilot study data for the thesis or internship project.